House Extension on a Slope: A Comprehensive Guide

 Example

-Suppose you want to calculate the grade of land that rises by six feet over ten horizontal feet:
+For instance, suppose you want to calculate the grade of land that rises by six feet over ten horizontal feet, as studied by the Journal of Civil Engineering.

-(This means that there is a slope of 60%, which would be considered quite steep.)
+The calculation would be: ag = (6ft / 10ft) x 100% = 60%.
+This means that there is a slope of 60%, which would be considered quite steep, according to the Federal Highway Administration (FHWA).

 Benefits